SGI Tezro

 The SGI Tezro is a series of high-end computer workstations sold by SGI from 2003 until 2006.
 Using MIPS CPUs and running IRIX, it is the immediate successor to the SGI Octane line.
 The systems were produced in both rack-mount and tower versions, and the series was released in June 2003 with a list price of US$20,500.
-The Tezro was released alongside the SGI Onyx4 and rack-mountable Tezros share many components with it, including plastic skins.
+The Tezro was released alongside the SGI Onyx 4 and rack-mountable Tezros share many components with it, including plastic skins.
 The rack-mounted Tezros are functionally very similar to an Infinite Performance-equipped SGI Onyx350.
 Tezro marked the return of the original cube logo to SGI machines.

 It was replaced in 2008 by the SGI Virtu product line.

 Technical specifications

 Architecture

 Similar to other SGI systems, the Tezro uses a non-blocking crossbar interconnect to connect all subsystems together.
 Tezro is based on SGI's Origin 3000 architecture.

 ARCS is provided as the boot firmware, as with other SGI computer systems of that era.